DLinIoTedge/dltrainBook/Tool-Set/TF/Readme.md

 5. How to bring up Python 3  and TF in Docker
 6. How to bring up Python 3 enabled  JupyterLab

   Step 1 – Download Anaconda .
 [Link](https://www.anaconda.com/products/distribution#Downloads0
-         Go to the Ananaconda website for the Windows distribution and download the Python 3.8 installer:
+         Go to the Ananaconda website for the Windows distribution and download the Python 3.8 installer

       Step 2 – Install Anaconda
       Step 3 – Set Chrome as web browser for JupyterLab Step 4 – Install nb_condas_kernels